bitcoin-si/Bitcoin-association-Slovenia-Token-BAST/README.md

 # What is the purpouse of the token?

-Primary purpouse of the token is loyalty reward for yearly association membership renewals.
+Primary purpouse of the token is loyalty reward for yearly Bitcoin association membership renewals.
+Secondary purpouse is payment for yearly association membership fee.
+Crowdfunding token for yearly Bitcoin association Slovenia operations.

+# Markets

+Vote for BAST listing on Bololex.com

 # Can i buy BAST token?